 How many Computation credits does a certain step spend

 Select the job you are interested in.

 Choose the required step and switch to the Details tab.

-The amount of CI credits spent on this step are shown in Credits spent:
+The amount of Computation credits spent on this step are shown in Credits spent: